 Table 5.1.
 Abscess characteristics in NFκB:EGFP embryos infected with SH1000 and sagB.
 The corresponding strain and time point of imaging is shown for each abscess.
 Pixel length of areas expressing mCherry was converted to micrometers to assess the size of abscesses.
 Location of abscesses, anterior (head and upper part of the yolk sac) or posterior (lower part of the yolk sac and trunk), is also indicated as well as the presence or not of tissue damage.
 Details related to the size of areas expressing GFP and their distance from the abscess are also given.
+N = 2 independent experiments.

 A. SH1000